Menu

 The organization was founded in 2011 by Shari Duval, a mother who saw how a Service Dog benefitted her son who had returned from civilian duty in Iraq.

-We have four locations in two states.
-Our headquarters is located in Ponte Vedra Beach, FL and nearby is our Davis Family Mega Kennel location.
-In San Antonio, TX we have the Petco Love K9 Center and a nearby Warrior training ranch in Helotes, TX.
+We have four campuses in two states, that serve Veterans from all over the United States.
+Our national headquarters is in Ponte Vedra, Fla. along with the Davis Family Mega Kennel nearby.
+In San Antonio, we have the Petco Love K9 Center and the Warrior Ranch, located in Helotes, Texas.

-The organization serves Veterans of all eras who suffer from PTSD, traumatic brain injury and/or military sexual trauma.
+The organization serves all-era military Veterans who have been diagnosed with service-connected PTSD, traumatic brain injury and/or military sexual trauma living in the United States or surrounding territories.

-The majority of the dogs we procure are through rescues which includes dogs from shelters.
-We also accept puppy donations and acquire dogs from select providers.
+A majority of the dogs we procure are rescue dogs from shelters.
+We also accept dog and puppy donations, as well as collaborate with select purpose-bred and rescue providers.

 The Northeast Florida Fire Watch Council (“the Fire Watch Council”) was founded as a result of PREVENTS (the President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide), a Presidential Executive Order from 2019 creating a national public health strategy to address Veteran suicide.